Sumcloud/Portfolio_Applied_Data_Science/Portfolio.md

 From research done in the first weeks of the project we found that some methods will most likely perform better on certain dataclassifications.
 Gap size also seemed to matter due to some methods having a bigger bias in larger gaps.

 In the final paper our main question was answered by creating a guideline for which imputation method to use in what scenario.
-Sub question was not included in in the paper but was certainly used whilst researching.
-This research resulted in the methods evaluated in the end.
+Subquestion #1 served as an orientation question to what method had precedent for imputing time series data.
+The second and third scenario form scenarios in which imputation takes place.
+Gap sizes vary in real data.
+This was mirrored in the artificial gaps to evaluate the performance on the various gap sizes present in data.

 ## Conclusion of the research project